jmmdev/stream-scoreboard/README.md

 ![8](https://user-images.githubusercontent.com/100143610/172509066-d92ea3bc-035d-4449-9926-efa834cc29c5.png)

 And that's all.
-To be honest this is not the last version I made.
+To be honest this is not the latest version I made.
 That one was a bit more refined and detailed covering some errors and removing unnecessary stuff but there were problems with repositories and files and I got to rescue this one.
 I dont' have much time right now to redo all that stuff so feel free to change, improve or do whatever you want with anything in the code